Alaska Native Community-Engaged Aging Lab

 Publications and Presentations

 Our team presents and publishes work regularly at conferences and community events.
-Our latest dissemination and community engagement activities can be found on this site.
+Our latest dissemination and community engagement activities can be found on the news tab.

 This paper outlines a unique culturally driven cyclical migration of Alaska Native Elders.
 This Indigenous cyclical migration is distinct from other previously described mobility observations in that Elders spend extended time in more than one community.
 We describe the cyclical migration of Alaska Native (AN) Elders and its influence on the Elders’ identity, health, and well-being.
 Employing a life course perspective and social theory of migration, inductive content analysis was employed to identify themes related to Elders’ cyclical migration between rural and urban communities and the impact on their identity, health, and well-being.
 Interviews with 125 AN Elders were conducted across five regions of Alaska: Bristol Bay, Interior, Norton Sound, Aleutian Pribilof Islands, and Southcentral.
 AN Elders traveled between rural and urban communities to access resources and connections critical to their identities, health, and well-being.
 Urban Elders maintained a connection to rural villages because they perceived them as healthier places to age based on access to traditional practices, land, and the community.
 Rural Elders spent extended time in urban settings to access health care services, be closer to family, and benefit from the lower costs of living.
 This study builds upon existing migration theories by introducing a cyclical pattern uniquely driven by AN identity, culture, and traditional practices.
 Findings illustrate how AN communities can support Elders who experience cyclical migration patterns to ensure they age successfully in both locations.
 Future recommended research should explore cyclical migration patterns among other Indigenous populations with histories of migration.